-Once the account is activated, you will receive an email with your access to the WEB service and you can proceed to the creation of a research file with all its attachments to be submitted for advice to a PPC.
-On this account you will also be able to follow all your research files submitted on the site.
+Once the account is activated, you will receive an email with your access to the WEB service and you will be able to proceed with the creation of a research file with all its attachments to be submitted for notification to a CPP.

-For any research project, you will also be asked to provide the unique registration number of the research (EUDRACT No. for interventional research on a drug, or CBRN-ID No. provided by the ANSM for all other research), as well as the title of the research.
+For any research project, you will also be asked to provide the unique registration number of the research (EUDRACT number for interventional research on a drug, or ID-RCB number provided by the ANSM for all other research), as well as the title of the research.

 Requests for subsequent substantial modifications are addressed to the PPC having decided on the initial project, always via the RIPH IS interface.

 Requests for reconsideration of your project or substantial modifications to your project by another PPC, following an unfavourable opinion from the PC, will also be filed on this interface.